Powered by

 The Bitcoin Rainbow Chart

-The Rainbow Chart perspective allows investors to identify trends that indicate the best times to buy or sell BTC based on patterns established in prior cycles.
-With that being said, even when analyzing this historical data, the eight bands do not serve as precise indicators of when to buy and sell, and it is entirely possible that the Rainbow Chart (and other crypto indicators in the rapidly-evolving ecosystem) could one day be invalidated.
+The Rainbow Chart perspective allows investors to identify historic BTC trends and patterns established in prior cycles.
+With that being said, even when analyzing this historical data, the eight bands do not serve as precise indicators of when to buy and sell, and it is entirely possible that the Rainbow Chart (and other crypto indicators in the rapidly evolving ecosystem) could one day be invalidated.
 Like other indicators, the Rainbow Chart is not intended to serve as investment advice; past performance does not indicate future results.

 Although block rewards are constant between halving events, the USD value of block rewards changes as the market price of BTC fluctuates.
 As such, traders find it helpful to consider the daily value of block rewards.
 This indicator is known as the Puell Multiple, a metric that compares the revenue of BTC miners to the price of BTC.
 More specifically, this coin metric estimates the amount of sell pressure originating from miners as they sell BTC rewards to cover fixed costs like mining hardware and electricity.